-Fees and expenses for the eleven-month program average about \$1,225 annually for Texas residents and \$1,640 for nonresidents.
-Included in these fees and expenses are: tuition, student services, student activities, property deposit, room rent, room deposit, board plus tax, laundry (limited), textbooks and supplies, laboratory fees, uniforms, and medical care.
+Fees and expenses for the eleven-month program average about \$1,300 annually for Texas residents and \$1,750 for nonresidents.
+Included in these fees and expenses are tuition, student services, property deposit, room rent, room deposit, board plus tax, laundry (limited), textbooks and supplies, laboratory fees, uniforms, medical care, and summer cruise.
 Incidentals are not included.